dentarg/auth0-blog/_posts/2017-06-21-an-introduction-to-crystal-lang.markdown

 The Highs and Lows of Crystal  (An Introduction to the Language)
 ====================================

-Crystal is a Statically-typed, compiled, systems programming language with the aims of being as fast as c/c++, and having a syntax as readable as Ruby.
+Crystal is a statically-typed, compiled, systems programming language with the aims of being as fast as c/c++, while having a syntax as readable as Ruby.
 This article is an introduction to the Crystal Language, through the eyes of a polyglot programmer.
-Being a former programmer of both C and Ruby, I have been able to explore the ins-and-outs of Crystal with an objective mindset and give an unbiased opinion on its features; from it's low-level primitives to its familiar syntax, and everything inbetween.
+Being a former programmer of both C and Ruby, I have been able to explore the ins-and-outs of Crystal with an objective mindset and give an unbiased opinion on its features; from it's low-level primitives to its familiar syntax, and much inbetween.

-I first came accross Crystal when I saw [@sferik](https://twitter.com/sferik)  giving a talk on it in Poland back in 2015.
+I first came across Crystal when I saw [@sferik](https://twitter.com/sferik)  giving a talk on it in Poland back in 2015.
 [Video here.](https://www.youtube.com/watch?v=Ysm4IU4aWoQ)  It was a great talk, and sparked my interest to Crystal right there and then.
 When I initially checked out Crystal, I thought it looked awesome but I was too busy with all the other languages I was using on a daily basis to be able to focus my time properly on it.

 Alongside being too busy, I couldn't really see why I'd use Crystal instead of using C/Erlang/Go/Ruby - languages that I already knew.
-What I can say with confidence now though; is that whilst those languages may all be able to achieve the same end-goal, they're all *better* in different ways entirely.
+What I can say with confidence now though; is that whilst those languages may all be able to achieve the same end-goal they're all *better* in their own, different ways entirely.

 When I want to build distributed apps, like my *Fist/Bump Heartbeat Monitor* - I use Erlang/Elixir.
 When I want to build an API backend I use Golang.
 When I want to spend the day with my brains scattered, and most probably in tears - I use C.  For readibility and demonstrations, I use Ruby.
-When it comes to writing low-level systems such as daemons and obtuse Kernels, while it would be most performant to turn to C, it'd also take me a **LONG** time to do anything and the aforementioned tears would be very-likely present.
-This is where Crystal comes in.
+When it comes to writing low-level systems such as daemons and obtuse Kernels, while it would be most performant to turn to C - it'd also take me a **LONG** time to achieve relatively little and the aforementioned tears would be very-likely flowing.  *This is where Crystal comes in.*

 Having a syntax *very* similar to Ruby means that the familiarity of Crystal is incredibly enticing.
 Since the world is obsessed with web apps now, let's take a look at the code required to build a minimal web server in both Crystal and Ruby.